spec45as/django-project-template/README.rst

 Minification (**minify** section)
 ---------------------------------
+You can configure project paths, used to minify files through `deploy.yml`, `paths` section.

 You can configure css filenames and order in wich minified files should be concatenated into resulting file (style.min.css)::